ryz99/ryz99/README.md

 - 👋 Hi, I’m @ryz99.
-- 👀 I’m interested in contributing to open source projects.
+- 👀 I’m interested in contributing to open source projects (particularly those related to infosec/cyber.
-- 🌱 I have experience with Python and I'm currently learning C.
+- 🌱 I have scripting experience with Python and I'm currently learning Linux using ParrotOS.

 <!---
 ryz99/ryz99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.